grafana/alloy/docs/sources/reference/cli/run.md

 ## Memory

-* `-memory.auto-limit` This value automatically sets the memory limit if using cgroups.
+* `--memory.auto-limit` This value automatically sets the memory limit if using cgroups.
 Does nothing if cgroups are not available.
 Defaults to true.

 [alloy convert]: ../convert/